openfga/js-sdk/README.md

 #### Read

 [API Documentation](https://openfga.dev/docs/api#/Tuples/Read)

+> Requires a client initialized with a storeId

 ```javascript
 // Find if a relationship tuple stating that a certain user is an admin on a certain workspace